SM Lifestyle Center

-SM Lifestyle Center is the second shopping mall of SM Prime Holdings in Xiamen, Fujian, China.
-Sitting across the road from SM City Xiamen in Huli District, SM Lifestyle Center consists of three different theme buildings.
-It is one of the first shopping centers in Xiamen to introduce the idea of "lifestyle mall" and is the 4th China mall expansion of SM Prime Holdings in the whole country with 216,000 m2 retail space.
-It is owned and operated by SM Prime Holdings, under the management of Henry Sy, a Filipino-Chinese business tycoon.
+SM Lifestyle Center is a shopping mall in Xiamen, Fujian, China.
+Sitting across the road from SM Xiamen in Huli District, SM Lifestyle Center consists of three different theme buildings.
+One of the first shopping centers in Xiamen to introduce the idea of "lifestyle mall", it is owned and operated by SM Prime Holdings and is their second shopping mall in Xiamen and their 4th mall expansion in China, with 216,000 m2 retail space.
+It is managed by Henry Sy, a Filipino-Chinese businessman.

 Public transportation

 SM Lifestyle Center is accessible from Xiamen Metro's line 1 Wushipu 乌石浦 station.
-SM Lifestyle Center is also connected to SM City Xiamen via an overhead pedestrian bridge.
+SM Lifestyle Center is also connected to SM Xiamen via an overhead pedestrian bridge.